UBC-MDS/programming-in-python-for-data-science/chapters/module2.md

 **When you see `____` in a coding exercise, replace it with what you assume to be the correct code.
 Run it and see if you obtain the desired output.
 Submit your code to validate if you were correct.**

 Tasks:
-- Read in the data from the text file name `pokemon.xlsx` located in the `data` folder and save it as `pokemon_df`.
+- Read in the data from the sheet named `pokemon` from the Excel file `pokemon.xlsx` located in the `data` folder using the Pokemon column name as the index.
-- there is a sheet in the excel file named `pokemon` which is where the data is stored.
-- Use the Pokemon column name as the index.
+- Save the resulting dataframe as `pokemon_df`.
-- Display the first 10 rows.
+- Display the first 10 rows of `pokemon_df`.

 <codeblock id="02_05">